marcusoftnet/marcusoftnet.github.io/_posts/2016-02-26-first-aws-lamda-steps.md

 claudia create --name aLittleGreeter --region us-west-2 --api-module index
 ```

-* The <code>--name</code> is the name that you will use to identify the API and the Lambda with.
+* The `--name` is the name that you will use to identify the API and the Lambda with.
 You'll see it all over the place as roles are prefixed etc.
-* <code>--region</code> is the region where you will deploy your stuff to.
+* `--region` is the region where you will deploy your stuff to.
 [This page](http://docs.aws.amazon.com/general/latest/gr/rande.html) shows which services are available in which region
-* <code>--api-module</code> is the name of the module that contains our api.
-In our case it's the <code>index.js</code> file.
+* `--api-module` is the name of the module that contains our api.
+In our case it's the `index.js` file.

-I often put this into my <code>package.json</code> file under the <code>scripts</code> node:
+I often put this into my `package.json` file under the `scripts` node:

 ```json
 "scripts": {